Arborist

 Job Requirements & Duties

-• Use knowledge of arboriculture to identify insects and diseases that could harm a tree
+• Use knowledge of trees to spot insects or diseases that could harm them

-• Prepare bills and invoices and manage budgets
+• Prepare bills, invoices, and manage budgets for tree care work

 Education & Training